 A sports car, on the other hand, has a lower center of gravity because the point at which its average mass is located is much lower than the SUV in comparison.
 As a result, it feels more planted to the ground.

 In theory, if you hook a crane to your car at its center of gravity and lift it, the car would stay perfectly horizontal.

 TL;DR — higher center of gravity = more load transfer.

 Now that you’re familiar with the basics, let’s dive into what (and where) exactly suspension roll centers are.
 We used the plural because there are in fact two roll centers in every car — one for the front suspension, and one for the rear suspension.

-For the sake of simplicity, we’ll explain what a roll center is in the context of a front double-wishbone setup.
+For the sake of simplicity, we’ll explain what a roll center is in the context of front double-wishbone suspension setups.
 More on rear suspension later.